Sunday, November 19, 2023

 Revelation 21:12-16 refers to Twelve Gates for the Tribes of Israel on which are named the Twelve Tribes and by them are Twelve "angels" and also Twelve Foundations in the Walls with the names of The Twelve Apostles.
 I've already explained how "Angels" can refer to human believers but even without that detail I'd still conclude that this is where the promise of the Twelves' Thrones is fulfilled.
 In the ancient Near East leaders of a city were often seated by the gate, this custom is alluded to in Ruth 4.

 Outside Revelation allusions to The Millennium are much more rare.
-But I definitely see it in 1 Corinthians 15:23-28 and probably also in Daniel 7:12.
+But I maybe see it in Daniel 7:12.
 When it comes to things like where Zechariah 14 ends or Isaiah 19 I'm far from decided.
-But at least one other probable TNAK reference to the Millennium will come up later.
+But at least one other possible TNAK reference to the Millennium will come up later.

 However the big passage I want to discus is Isaiah 65-66, chapter 65 verses 17 and 22 are what Revelation 21 verse 1 is practically directly quoting.
 And verses 18-19 refer to New Jerusalem though without using the word "new" as explicitly, and Isaiah 66:1(as interpreted by Stephen in Acts 7:44-50) is possibly the reason New Jerusalem is said not to have a Temple.